LukaDeka/Personal-Website/content/blog/how-to-cope-with-losing-a-public-ip-address-as-a-homelabber.md

 Netbird has been working great ever since the initial deployment.

-Since the VPS has a publicly routable IP (how else would you access it?), all that's needed is to proxy the desired traffic to the home-server via the Netbird IP and that's all she wrote.
+Since the VPS has a publicly routable IP (how else would you access it?), all that's needed is to proxy the desired traffic to the home-server via the Netbird IP, and that's all she wrote.